-- The entryway feels cramped, especially when all of us are trying to get in or out at the same time.
+- The entryway is cramped, especially when all of us are trying to get in or out at the same time

-- Our garden, while lovely, is small.
+- The garden, while lovely, is small.
 It’s lawned, which isn’t super practical, and as a result we don’t use it as much as we could.

 The bonus room at the bottom of the garden could house a Murphy bed for when we have guests.
 It could also double as a private office for any of us to use when needed.
 It’s got its own teeny but efficient bathroom and a separate entrance, so we could even use this as an Air B’n’B and maintain our privacy in the rest of the house.
 There’s no option to add a Murphy bed in the software I used, but you get the idea.